 The Goal: To create neighborhoods and communities in which people can grow older and maintain the maximum possible levels of independence

-The Foundation will support:
+The Foundation supported:

 - Community and neighborhood livability assessments and action plans, and monitoring